python/cpython/Doc/c-api/init.rst

 :c:func:`Py_NewInterpreter`), but switching between interpreters via the ``PyGILState_*`` API is unsupported.
-Similarly, after creating a sub-interpreter via :c:func:`!PyGILState_Ensure`, interacting with the GIL of other interpreters (including, but not limited to, trying to release the GIL to return back to the previous interpreter) is not supported.
+Similarly, after creating a sub-interpreter via :c:func:`!PyGILState_Ensure`, interacting with the GIL of other interpreters (such as trying to release the GIL to return back to the previous interpreter) is not supported.